psbsgic/rabbitai/RELEASING/release-notes-1-0/README.md

 specific language governing permissions and limitations under the License.
 -->
-# Release Notes for Rabbitai 1.0.0
+# Release Notes for Superset 1.0.0

-Rabbitai 1.0 is a ***huge milestone*** for Apache Rabbitai.
+Superset 1.0 is a ***huge milestone*** for Apache Superset.
 This release holds a higher quality standard than any previous version and raises the bar for releases to come.
-Rabbitai 1.0 improves on usability and delivers a new set of long awaited features focused on five major themes:
+Superset 1.0 improves on usability and delivers a new set of long awaited features focused on five major themes:
 - [**User Experience**](#user-experience)
 - [**Developer Experience**](#developer-experience)
 - [**Performance**](#performance)